burns-vaughan/azure-network-protocols/README.md

 You will now be on the command line for VM-1.

 <h3>4.
 Observe DHCP traffic</h3>
 Now, we will observe DHCP traffic.
 As you may know, DHCP traffic is used to assign machines an IP address.
 First, go into Wireshark and change the ICMP filter to dhcp by typing in dhcp at the top of Wireshark.
 Here's a screenshot showing how it will look.
-At this stage no DHCP traffic should be coming through.
+At this stage no DHCP traffic should be coming through.<br><br>

 <kbd><img src="https://i.ibb.co/c8SJYTR/dhcp3.jpg" alt="dhcp3" border="0"></kbd><br><br>